N21 (South Africa): Environment

 A number of environmental impact studies have been done, to determine whether new sections of the freeway will upset the delicate ecological systems in the Cape Town area.
 New sections will run south of the N2 towards Zeekoevlei, which is a wetland area, and north of the N1, up to the area near Melkbosstrand.

 Projects

 Project R300

 During the 1990s and 2000s, the national road agency and Western Cape Department of Transport and Public Works began the final construction of the R300, the first section of the highway.

 Project N21

 The Peninsula Expressway will have junctions with three National Roads, the N1, the N2, and the N7 as well as the M3 and the M5 which are Cape Town metropolitan freeways.

 In August 2022 the Western Cape Department of Transport and Public Works announced the launch of an environmental impact assessment for the extension of the R300 from its current terminus at the N1 northwards to the R302 (Wellington Road).
+Grading and a road reserve currently exist in this section, and ramp connections are proposed at the M73 (De Bron Road), Legato Drive, and the R302.